 When you resign, it means that you are the one who decided to end the relationship with your employer.
-A resignation is typically a voluntary departure from a job on the part of an employee as opposed to a firing, layoff, or other employer-initiated termination.
+A resignation is typically a voluntary departure from a job on the part of an employee, as opposed to a firing, layoff or other employer-initiated termination.

 What Is Tendering Your Resignation?

 When you tender your resignation, you typically provide written or verbal notice that you are resigning.
-It is standard practice to provide your employer with at least two weeks notice when possible so that they have time to find your replacement.
-A resignation letter is a formal letter indicating that you are leaving your current position and when your last day will be.
+It is standard practice to provide your employer with at least two weeks' notice when possible so that they have time to find your replacement.
+A resignation letter is a formal letter indicating that you are leaving your current position and specifying when your last day will be.

 How to Tender a Resignation